galenmckinley/galenmckinley.github.io/_posts/2018-05-11-welcome-leonard.md

 comments: true
 ---

-Leonard Boncenne is an undergraduate at ENSTA-Paris who is working with the group this summer on ecosystem modeling.
+Leonard Boncenne is an Master of Engineering student at ENSTA-Paris who is working with the group this summer on ecosystem modeling.
 Welcome Leonard!